gatsbyjs/gatsby/packages/gatsby-plugin-manifest/README.md

 }
 ```

-The `cache_busting_mode` is there since the query parameter cache busting would break workbox since it could never find the cached URLS.
+Updating `cache_busting_mode` is necessary.
+Otherwise, workbox will break while attempting to find the cached URLs.
 And the `globPatterns` is there so offline will cache everything.

 #### Remove `theme-color` meta tag